Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Related Work

-Another dimension to categorize the related literature is given by the \textit{white-box} vs. \textit{black-box} setting.
+Another dimension to categorize the related literature is given by the \emph{white-box} vs. \emph{black-box} setting.
 The white-box setting assumes access to the LLM, so that gradient-based methods for prompt optimization or selection are applicable \citep{shin2020autoprompt}.
-The black-box setting assumes no access to the LLM which only returns an output given input \citep{sun2022black,diao2022black}.
+The black-box setting assumes no access to the LLM which only returns output given input \citep{sun2022black,diao2022black}.

-Finally, another differentiation is given by the \textit{static} and \textit{dynamic} setting.
-The goal of the static setting \citep{wu2024prompt,shi2024best,khattab2023dspy} is to obtain a single prompt that in expectation performs well for all instances during test time.
-In contrast, the goal of the dynamic setting \citep{zhang2022tempera,do2024automatic,xu2024context} is to select a prompt for each test instance \citep{rubin2021learning}.
+Finally, another differentiation is given by the \emph{static} vs. \emph{dynamic} setting.
+The goal of the static setting \citep{wu2024prompt,shi2024best,khattab2023dspy} is to obtain a single prompt offline that in expectation performs well for all instances during test time.
+In contrast, the goal of the dynamic setting \citep{zhang2022tempera,do2024automatic,xu2024context} is to select a prompt for each test instance \citep{rubin2021learning} in an online fashion.